clojure-expectations/clojure-test/doc/getting-started-cljs.md

-# Getting Started with expectations/clojure-test using Clojurescript
+# Getting Started with expectations/cljc-test using Clojurescript

+> NOTE: ClojureScript support, via `planck` is coming in 2.0.0 but you can try it out now via the **develop** branch in the repo!

-You can use `expectations/clojure-test` to run tests in both Clojure and Clojurescript.
+You can use `expectations/cljc-test` to run tests in both Clojure and Clojurescript.
 Many tests will work without changes in both Clojure and Clojurescript, though of course some will require changes for the different environments.
-This section describes how to use `expectations/clojure-test` in Clojurescript and the differences from using it in Clojure -- see the other sections for details of how to use it in Clojure for a complete picture.
+This section describes how to use `expectations/cljc-test` in Clojurescript and the differences from using it in Clojure -- see the other sections for details of how to use it in Clojure for a complete picture.

 ## Installation

-In order to run `expectations/clojure-test` with Clojurescript, you will use `olical/cljs-test-runner` and the Clojure tool `clj`.
+In order to run `expectations/cljc-test` with Clojurescript, you will use `olical/cljs-test-runner` and the Clojure tool `clj`.

 Your `deps.edn` should include this information: